 At the third annual Wisdom 2.0 Conference in Silicon Valley last week, I had the wonderful opportunity to hear Dr. Dan Siegel, executive director of the Mindsight Institute and clinical professor of psychiatry at the UCLA School of Medicine, give a talk on “Mindfulness and the Brain.”

 Dr. Siegel’s research shows that certain aspects of brain function have impact on others, and these interactions, in turn, affect us as whole, “integrated” human beings.
-Many of his findings, a couple of which I’ll share here, apply directly to creating effective, successful workplaces because of the effective, successful people in them.
+Many of his findings, a couple of which I’ll share here, apply directly to creating effective, successful workplaces full of effective, successful people.
 (Dr. Siegel’s terms are in italics.)

 As Dr. Siegel explains it, in order to be fully effective, functional humans, we need to practice two kinds of positive integration: One is internal to ourselves, and the other is external and concerns the other people in our world.

 We need to integrate our experiencing self, which operates in the world and things happens to it, with our observing self.
 The observing self creates our subjective experience, and is the part of us that describes our experiences to ourselves and lets us ascribe meaning to what has happened.
 Sometimes the facts of an actual event and the meaning we give it are quite different: Think of how your perspective on an episode from your teens has changed over time as you’ve learned more about life and developed a broader perspective.

 The most important aspect of integrating these two internal selves is to become your own best friend and greatest supporter — not your own biggest detractor.
 Say you forgot to mention a crucial assumption at a budget presentation, and the people at the meeting gave you a hard time.